Qxji/CS2MultiplayerMod/help/mods.md

 ## Official Mod Support

 **No Mods are officially supported.
-Playing with mods is experimental and you might experience crashes and corruption.**
+Playing with mods is experimental.
+Any mods adding functionality will NOT work.
+You might experience crashes and corruption.**

+It is planned to add proper mod compatibility with SOME mods in future versions of the multiplayer mod.
+To support mods both multiplayer mod and the prospective mod need to work together to expose the functionality.

 ---

 ## Mod Compatibility

-Nonetheless, some mods might work with CS2MultiplayerMod.
+Nonetheless, some mods that only show  might work with CS2MultiplayerMod.
 This is a non-comprehensive list of mod compatibility.

 Updated `2026-08-06` for version `v0.1.3`.
 [Current mod version](./CS2MultiplayerMod/Properties/PublishConfiguration.xml#L23).
 Contributions & testing welcome.